robcli/robcli/README.md

 ## Hello, I'm Robert Li

 I am an undergraduate research assistant in the Blanchard Lab--a bioinformatics research group.
 Currently a junior at UMass Amherst studying biology and computer science.
 I am passionate about the application of computation and data science to discover new insights in biological data.
-Learning deep learning and CNN to create predictive models.
+Learning deep learning.

 ### Blanchard lab
 Contains bash scripts for Unity and a guide to setting up conda environments.